royrusso/freebase-php/README.md

 Helpful Links
 ============
-You need a
+* You will need a valid Google Developer API key.
+Get one here: https://developers.google.com/apis-explorer/
-The Freebase API documentation can be found here: https://developers.google.com/freebase/
+* The Freebase API documentation can be found here: https://developers.google.com/freebase/

 ```php